-Dr. Adrian started his teaching career at Tabor College in Hillsboro, Kansas.
-He later taught at Wheaton College in Wheaton, Illinois, and Averett College in Danville, Virginia.
+Dr. Marlin Adrian was appointed to Salem in 1998.
+He started his teaching career at Tabor College in Hillsboro, Kansas and later taught at Wheaton College in Wheaton, Illinois, and Averett College in Danville, Virginia.
 He has been involved in department and committee leadership at Salem.
-He serves as chair for the Religion and Philosophy Department and was previously division director of Humanities.
+He served as chair for the Religion and Philosophy Department and was previously division director of Humanities.
 Dr. Adrian has also been part of numerous committees, including Curriculum, Tenure and Promotion, Academic Council, Admissions Committee, and Faculty Advisory Board.

 Advice to prospective religion students: “Religion majors are the most interesting people at every party they attend, and can choose from a wide variety of paths after graduation.”